Tech Capital of Texas

 Monthly meetups, WordCamp Austin.
 One of the most active WP communities. wordpressmeetup.com

-Every March, the world's bloggers and creators converge.
-Where Austin bloggers become global bloggers.
+Every March, the world’s bloggers and creators converge.
+Where Austin lifestyles becomes the national conversation.

 Early adopters on Blogger and LiveJournal.
 The local community emerges alongside the national blogging boom.